 In one cart, I store work for the week.
 Each drawer is labeled for one day (example Monday-Friday).
 I store all the materials/worksheets/etc I need for Monday in the Monday drawer, and so on for each day.
-It’s great for planning the next week ahead so when you come into school each morning you don’t have much preparation left to do.
+It’s great for planning ahead so when you come into school each morning, you don’t have much preparation left to do.
 I use the leftover drawers for papers I need to copy, paperwork for my T.A. to help me with, etc.

-These mailboxes are one of my FAVORITE and most used items!
-Once work is completed and it’s “O.K.’d” to go home, students can simply slip their papers/projects into their mailbox with their name and number labeled on their slot.
+These mailboxes are one of my FAVORITE and most used items.
+Once work is completed and it’s “O.K.’d” to go home, students slip their papers/projects into their mailbox with their name and number labeled on their slot.

 After I’m done grading papers, I can easily slip each student’s paper into their mailbox so it doesn’t get lost.

 It’s also great for my “Friday Folder” helper because she can easily slide each student’s work from the week from the mailbox slot into their folder effortlessly.
 No more filing through hundreds of papers at the end of the week!

 Need classroom management tips for your first year?